mochajs/mocha/docs/index.md

 ### TextMate

-The [Mocha TextMate bundle](https://github.com/mochajs/mocha.tmbundle) includes snippets to make writing tests quicker and more enjoyable.
+The [Mocha TextMate bundle][textmate-mocha] includes snippets to make writing tests quicker and more enjoyable.

 ### JetBrains

-[JetBrains][] provides a [NodeJS plugin](https://www.jetbrains.com/idea/features/nodejs.html) for its suite of IDEs (IntelliJ IDEA, WebStorm, etc.), which contains a Mocha test runner, among other things.
+[JetBrains][] provides a [NodeJS plugin][jetbrains-plugin] for its suite of IDEs (IntelliJ IDEA, WebStorm, etc.), which contains a Mocha test runner, among other things.

 ![JetBrains Mocha Runner Plugin in Action](images/jetbrains-plugin.png?withoutEnlargement&resize=920,9999&pngquant){:class="screenshot" lazyload="on"}